open/close all folders

 - Atomic Robo has an Orion Drive based ship appear in Volume 6.
 Developed in secret, its planned launch is the driving force of the plot to kill Robo, as its launch would cause enough radioactive fallout to wipe out all life on Earth, leaving Robo as the last survivor, who would then almost certainly chase after it.

-- Foot Fall by Larry Niven and Jerry Pournelle: humanity uses one in a last ditch effort to fight off the invading aliens as it's the only way to get sufficient firepower into the orbitals.
+- In Footfall, humanity uses a ground-launched Orion drive spaceship in a last ditch effort to fight off the invading aliens, as it's the only way to get sufficient firepower into the orbitals.
+A crew member of the Archangel Michael memorably described liftoff:

 - Troy Rising by John Ringo: Troy, a massive battle station ten kilometers wide made from a hollowed-out and inflated asteroid, adds an Orion Drive so that it can get to the Portal Network and go crush enemy alien fleets.
 Upon first seeing the Troy come through the gate, the aliens think it's been hit, only to suddenly realize it's actually the drive.